planetary-social/scuttlego/README.md

 ## Acknowledgements

-This implementation calls [go-ssb][go-ssb] and associated libraries under the hood.
+This implementation depends on [go-ssb][go-ssb] and associated libraries under the hood.
 The elements which didn't have to be reimplemented from scratch thanks to that are mainly:

 - the handshake mechanism
 - the box stream protocol
 - the verification and signing of messages
 - broadcasting and receiving local UDP advertisements

+We are ever grateful for the work done by the authors and contributors of go-ssb and associated libraries as without them scuttlego most likely wouldn't have been completed.

 [ssb]: https://scuttlebutt.nz/